 Want to join us?

-Our latest group graduated in summer 2017 after completing the course run by RRC at Clements Hall Leisure Centre.
-We currently have a new group just half way through their course.
-If you’d like to register your interest in joining a future group, or find out more information:
+Our latest group graduated in summer 2018 after completing the course run by RRC at Clements Hall Leisure Centre.
+The next course will start on January 12th 2019.
+If you’d like to register your interest in joining this group, or find out more information:

 Send us an email to: email@example.com